GedikEngin/Imecar/general/notes.md

 This prevents unnecessary re-rendering of elements that do not require it.
 And as the Virtual DOMs are not rendered at all, it is a very lightweight task to do.

-JavaScript XML (JSX):
+#### JavaScript XML (JSX):

 JSX allows DOMs to be created and managed directly within the JavaScript code.
-It makes it easier to declare the UI structure in React as it is a syntax extension for JaveScript.
+It makes it easier to declare the UI structure in React as it is a syntax extension for JavaScript.

 It does require an interpreter (i.e. Babel) for browsers to understand as it does not do so naturally.